spencer-tb/eeg_eyes_prediction/README.md

-#EEG Eye Prediction
+##EEG Eye Prediction
-Predict whether a subjects are open or closed using a RNN across EEG data.
+Predict whether a subjects are open or closed using a CNN across EEG data.

 Eye State Prediction: 117 seconds recording of a single subject with labeled eye state data (open and closed) recorded using EPOC headset (14 electrodes).